 - Turn the key to the start position.
 When the engine starts release the key. - 4.
-If the lifting chains have been stowed in the toolbox during shipping then these need to be fitted as follows: - On the remote control, select Legs, and place the feet on the ground. - Select High speed ( ) and raise the bottom arms to their maximum. - For Clevis pins, attach the hammerlocks of the chains to the Clevis.
-For chains with an oblong link, fit the oblong link over the G pin. - Raise the top arms until the chains hang freely in the air. - Check that the lifting lugs, which are left and right handed, are correctly positioned, i.e. ensure that the left and right lifting lugs are in their correct positions.
+If the lifting chains have been stowed in the toolbox during shipping then these need to be fitted as follows: - On the remote control, select Legs , and place the feet on the ground. - Select Arms and raise the bottom arms to their maximum. - Remove anti-theft disk on end of G-Pin and fit the top hook of the chains.
+Replace anti-theft disk. - Raise the top arms until the chains hang freely in the air. - Check that the lifting lugs, which are left and right handed, are correctly positioned, i.e. ensure that the left and right lifting lugs are in their correct positions.
 If not, lower the top arm, and reposition.
 Raise the top arm and check lug position is now correct.

 - Return the lifting arms to their stowed position ensuring the lifting chains are in the chain trays beside the twistlocks. - 5.
+On the remote control, select Traverse .
 Move each lifting module independently from the delivery position to the opposite end of its traverse.
-Clean down chassis surfaces along where the lifting module moves. - Shut down the engine by turning off the remote control or pressing any of the red emergency stop buttons on remote control box.
-Turn off the key ignition. - Always turn off the radio control when not in use.
+Clean down chassis surfaces along where the lifting module moves. - Shut down the engine by turning off the remote control or pressing any of the red emergency stop buttons.
+Turn off the key ignition.

-Main Components
+Main Components SE402